desto-git/sdv-acc/ReadMe.txt

 If you would like to support the artist who created this work, a donation would be greatly appreciated.
 You can help fund this mod as well as his other projects at: https://ko-fi.com/gaveliere

 Credits:
 A titanic, overwhelming thanks to Gaveliere for creating this mod, for creating the ACC genderswaps, and for rigorous testing.
 Blanchard(sion9000) for maintaining the mod pages, testing, and co-development.
+Thanks to Krystedez for Content Patcher management and co-development.
 Thanks to Krystedez and ColaWolf for additional characters.
 Thanks to Bonabopn and Roskii for keeping the thread alive and helping with bug fixing, troubleshooting and help with various files.